newexo/try-bert/README.md

     export WORKON_HOME=$HOME/.virtualenvs
     source $HOME/anaconda3/bin/virtualenvwrapper.sh

 Logout and log back in so that virtualenvwrapper commands will be available.
+Or

+    source ~/.bashrc

 Set up a virtual environment.